-(Mass Communication majors, please note that APG 5 is specific to the Mass Communication program.)
+(Communication & Media majors, please note that Program Goal Five is specific to the Media Industry & Communications program.)

-(APG1) To develop the abilities of all students in the college to read, write, listen, speak, and think critically.
-Student Learning Outcomes:
+To develop the abilities of all students in the college to read, write, listen, speak, and think critically:

 - Identify key ideas and terms in a spoken or written text;